Who We Are/What We Do

 Who We Are

 The FCCDC was formed in 1979 to maximize community control over our economic destiny.
 At that time, a number of manufacturing companies in the area were closing and moving elsewhere.
-The FCCDC has changed over the years as the needs of the community have changed.
-Yet our programs and activities are still geared toward stimulating a robust economy that includes every resident.
+The FCCDC has changed over the years as the needs of the community have changed, but our programs and activities are still geared toward stimulating a robust economy in every sector that includes every resident.

 What We Do